 As noted by CBS Sports' Jim Bowden, the Angels are still looking to add at least one more pitcher in the coming weeks.
 As it stands, Syndergaard is the lone pitcher on the Angels roster who has had at least one career season with 150.0-plus innings pitched.

-Bowden further adds that Cincinnati Reds starting pitcher Luis Castillo is among the players that the Angels are heavily interested in.
+Bowden further added that Cincinnati Reds starting pitcher Luis Castillo is among the players who the Angels are heavily interested in.
 The Angels are “trying to trade” for Castillo, who is just coming off of a campaign where he posted a 3.98 ERA and recorded 192 strikeouts over 33 starts.